dLars99/react-routing-tabs/.github/pull_request_template.md

 ## react-routing-tabs

-[!WARNING]
+> [!WARNING]
-I'm a stickler for documentation.
-If this is not filled out, the PR will be rejected! :no-entry"
+> I'm a stickler for documentation.
+If this is not filled out, the PR will be rejected! :no-entry:

 **Closes #**